No booking fees on the app

 Stafford to Birmingham New Street train travel guide

-Travelling by train from Stafford to Birmingham New Street is efficient and offers a scenic and comfortable experience.
-With frequent departures from Stafford, you can reach Birmingham New Street in just 30m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Stafford to Birmingham New Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Stafford, you can get to Birmingham New Street in just 30m, making it an ideal and convenient choice for travelling between them.

 Planning and booking